 A 00778 R

 A 00779 R – 1956-57; this album shows the Mozart Jubilee logo

-This listing is incomplete, as the series continued after the release of the booklet (see the unmentioned issues) .
-Further more, the record sleeve that comes with the 1956 box “Mozart Miniatuur” (S 06100 R), predicts the series will include 60 albums in 1956.
-I suppose most of these (definitely more than the 34 items listed above) were released before 1956.
+The record sleeve that comes with the 1956 box “Mozart Miniatuur” (S 06100 R), predicts the series will include 60 albums in 1956.
+63 albums are currently listed above.

 Some releases do not bear the Mozart Jubilee logo, though in some cases stickers were used to drag these issues into the series, probably pasted on left-over covers at a later moment.

 Note that in the US the Mozart Jubilee Edition was issued on Epic (a Columbia subsidiary label).

 Numbers marked with a asterisk are in my collection, but the albums still need to be scanned.

 This EP was on the website already, with images of the pressing meant for the Dutch market.
 Added is the pressing meant for the German market.